Michael Strong

 Michael Strong (born Cecil Natapoff; February 8, 1918 – September 17, 1980) was an American stage, film and television actor.

 Early life

 Michael Strong was born in New York City as Cecil Natapoff, the son of Russian-Jewish parents who emigrated to the U.S. in 1903, fleeing the pogroms of Russia.
 He grew up in the Bronx.
-His father was a mail carrier.
+His father was a mail carrier.Michael Strong served in the U.S. Army during World War II.

 He attended Brooklyn College and was a member of the Brooklyn College Varsity Dramatic Society, appearing in productions at local theaters and in radio performances.
 He graduated with a Bachelor of Arts degree in 1938.

 Career

 While at Brooklyn College, he made his Broadway debut in 1937 in the short-lived production of Wall Street Scene.
 He also performed in Yiddish radio, and in 1941 changed his name to Michael Strong.
 After a stage career that included one of the principal roles in the play Men to the Sea, he was signed to a personal contract by Hal.
 B. Wallis at Paramount Pictures in 1945, and was slated to make his screen debut in the film The Searching Wind in the role created on stage by Montgomery Clift.
 Strong did not appear in the film.

 He was a charter member of The Actors Studio.